simphotonics/generic_enum/generic_enum/README.md

 When it comes to deserialization, the usual approach is to define a factory constructor named `fromJson`.
 This is not possible since extensions do not support constructors.
-Moreover, static extension-methods are accessed by specifying the extension name,
+Moreover, static extension-methods are accessed by specifying the extension name.

 To keep the notation similar to the "usual approach", the extension containing the static method `fromJson` is named **To** + **Enum Name**, see example below.